 The divorce courts are packed with people fighting in “post-decree” court.

 Even if you don’t end up back in court, who wants to spend years arguing with your ex every time you exchange the kids, or want to switch parenting days, or have to split an expense for your kids?
 Once you understand that divorce will CHANGE your relationship with your spouse, but will not necessarily END your relationship with your spouse, you will immediately understand why you need to bite your tongue so often to keep the peace during your divorce.

 Understanding How Divorce Works Will Change the Way You Divorce

 Divorce is not a game.
-It is your life.
-But, if you think of life as a game just for a moment, you will immediately understand that not knowing the rules before you start to play can have serious, and often unintended, consequences.
+It’s your life.
+But, if you think of life as a game just for a moment, you can understand that not knowing the rules before you start to play can have serious, and often unintended, consequences.

 If you are going through a divorce, you have to understand the rules – especially the ones that the professionals know, but you don’t.
-Once you know how divorce really works, you will be able to get through it with much less pain, and a lot fewer problems.
+Once you know how divorce works (i.e. how it really works!), you will be able to get through it with much less pain, and a lot fewer problems.

 This article was originally written in March, 2018, and updated in April, 2021.